andersganander/ECCS_Admin/README.md

 Exits the application.

 ### Future impriovements
-Log all activities
-Possibility to send report to accountant
+- Option to send report to the financial manager.
-Only possible to delete report until report has been sent Adjustments to make it work for 2024
+  - One of the few manual tasks remaining is to email the monthly report to the financial manager.
+This could be done from the E C C S.
+- Limit the ability to delete reports.
+  - It is currently necessary to be able to delete reports, but going forward, this capability should be limited.
+Once a report has been sent to the financial manager, it should not be possible to delete it
-Config file
+-  Config file
-colors
-Error messages
-etc

-## Data Model

-I'm not sure what to write here...
+  - External configuration file with various setting options, such as color choices, messages, timeout periods, etc.
+- Adjustments for 2024
+- Logging

 ## Testing